Divorce Saves Lives — But Focus on the Family Wants to Make It Harder to Escape

 Each state had different rules (and they still do), but in states that allowed divorce only for adultery, such as the State of New York, an entire cottage industry cropped up to fabricate photographs purporting to show a man (or woman) disrobed in a compromising position with a partner.

 Wealthy people could just move to a state that accepted cruelty, alcohol, insanity, “total neglect of duty,” or desertion (abandonment) just long enough to establish residency and divorce there.
 But the average person who was being abused could not.
-Divorce was long, expensive, complex, and publicly humiliating because you had to air your allegations in public.
+Pre-1970, divorce was long, expensive, complex, and publicly humiliating because you had to air your allegations in public.
 No-fault divorce allows you to divorce without humiliating your spouse publicly.

 What in the World is Going on at the Colson Center?

-I was brought up in a wonderful Evangelical Christian home, and I’m an avid book reader.
+I was brought up in an Evangelical Christian home, and I’m an avid book reader.
 Chuck Colson’s book, Born Again, was one of my favorites.
 It was the story of President Richard Nixon’s “hatchet man” who ended up in federal prison in the aftermath of Watergate.
 But God humbled him and made him a better man.
 Prison was the best thing to happen to Colson because that’s where he found the Lord.
 That callous arrogant man who wasn’t afraid to commit criminal acts was softened, and his life changed.
 He came to know other prisoners and their stories and saw them as human beings.
 He developed an organization called Prison Fellowship, a group I’ve supported.
 His book inspired me to do jail ministry myself, and for years I preached the Gospel to hundreds of women inmates at the largest women’s jail in the United States.
 Mr. Colson passed away in 2012.
 Three years later, the Colson Center was formed in Colorado.
 It bears his name, but he didn’t found it.

 (Note: As Christians, we are against frivolous divorce, but we know the Bible does allow for divorce (and even commands divorce 3 times) for serious reasons.
 See verses here.
 About half of U.S. divorces are for serious reasons: a pattern of sexual immorality, physical abuse, chronic emotional abuse, domestic violence, felony behavior, life-destroying addictions, or abandonment/neglect.
 Here are the findings of four U.S. studies.)

-Now let’s discuss the Colson Center that was founded 3 years after Charles Colson’s death.
-(Registered in Colorado in 2015, and was granted their nonprofit tax-exempt status with the IRS in 2016.)
-Chuck Colson himself was divorced and remarried.
-He did indeed feel that divorce “harms women, children, and the poor,” but when asked why, he quoted a Time magazine article mentioning the Waite and Gallagher study.
-But here’s the problem: Waite and Gallagher found that domestic violence and high-conflict marriages were the exceptions and that divorce in those cases had better outcomes than staying.
+Here’s the problem: Waite and Gallagher found that domestic violence and high-conflict marriages were the exceptions and that divorce in those cases had better outcomes than staying.
 (Here are the highlights: “Does the Waite Study Really Say Your Marriage Will Become Happy If You Stay 5 Years?
 No!“) Other researchers, such as Hawkins and Booth, and Amato, did more in-depth studies and found the same: that wellbeing of both mother and children improved after a divorce (on average) when the reason was to escape a highly toxic situation.

 Recently Colson Center’s president, John Stonestreet, the host of the Breakpoint broadcast, teamed up with Focus on the Family’s president, Jim Daly, to attack no-fault divorce laws and to mock those who take advantage of these laws to get free, suggesting that the only people who benefit are adulterers, and ignoring Christian domestic violence victims.
 These two leaders don’t really understand the importance of these laws to protect abuse victims.
 Focus on the Family’s official online divorce policy does not condone divorce for domestic violence … EVER.